ev34j/ev34j-mindstorm-tutorial/README.md

 You can do this from the [command line](http://www.ev3dev.org/docs/tutorials/writing-sd-card-image-osx-command-line/) or using a GUI tool like [Apple Pi Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/).

-3. Boot your EV3 with the ev3dev SD card
+3. Boot the EV3 with the ev3dev SD card

-Put the SD card into the slot on the left side of the EV3 and power it up.
+Insert the SD card into the EV3 and power it up.
 If things are setup properly on the SD card, you will see LEDS flash orange and the Brickman app load in the display.

 # Setup a network connection